If dreams were lightening, thunder were desire

 She’d never disturb a group of ladies that way.

-Exhausted with her own failure and the early winter’s scarcity, Nicole let out a little whine and folded into herself, resting her snout on cold paws and watching while the hens pecked around the dirt and eventually came to nestle in her fur for the night.
+Exhausted with her own failure and the early winter’s scarcity, Nicole let out a little whine and folded into herself, resting her snout on cold claws and watching while the hens pecked around the dirt and eventually came to nestle in her mangy fur for the night.
 Damn her tasty new friends.
 Damn them.

 She’d about dozed off too when the barn door creaked open and a little oil lamp cast a light over the warm hay.
 Nicole’s ears perked up and she froze, watching young Waverly Earp watching her back.